 Contactless tickets are used easily and quickly.
 Depending on their preferences, riders can choose the type that best suits their lifestyle.

 - Mobile ticketing

 With mobile ticketing, riders download an app to their smartphone.
-After logging in to their account, they can load funds to their wallet, activate/validate tickets to board a vehicle, or check their balance and validation history.
+After logging in to their account, they can load funds to their wallet, activate/validate tickets to board a vehicle or check their balance and validation history.
 Within the mobile application, tickets are presented as QR codes – riders simply need to scan that QR code at the validators inside public transit vehicles.
 QR codes are unique and dynamic, and if an inspector needs to verify that a specific ticket is valid, all they need to do is scan it with their mobile application.
-In certain cases, visual inspection of the ticket can serve as both validation and inspection method.
+In certain cases, visual inspection of the ticket can serve as both a validation and inspection method.

 - Smart cards